-Flammable gases are an ongoing hazard in the Hanford Tank Farms.
+Flammable gases are a hazard in the Hanford Tank Farms.
 There are three distinct types of hazards, each with different initiators and different applicable controls: (1) steady state gas accumulation; (2) a spontaneous gas release event; and (3) an induced gas release event.

 Steady state gas accumulation occurs when flammable gas builds up in an enclosed space.
 Steady state flammable gas generation is recognized as an output from the stored Hanford DST wastes and all tanks have passive ventilation, which slows down gas build up.
 If the accumulation of flammable gas reaches 100 percent of the LFL, it could ignite, resulting in a significant facility worker hazard due to shrapnel, overpressure and chemical exposure.
 Steady state accumulation is a slow phenomenon allowing the active ventilation to remove the flammable gases.
 A spontaneous gas release event occurs when flammable gas accumulates in the waste solids to the point where the solids experience a buoyant displacement gas release event (BDGRE).
 Five tanks (AN-103, AN-104, AN-105, AW-101 and SY-103) currently have the rheological properties to support a spontaneous BDGRE.
 If the flammable gas in the headspace due to the BDGRE were to exceed 100 percent of the LFL, it could ignite, resulting in a significant facility worker hazard.
 Data on these tanks show that to date they have never had a release that approached the LFL and the size of the releases has been decreasing.
 The only tank that has ever experienced a large gas release event that exceeded 100 percent of the LFL was 241-SY-101; there was no ignition of the gas and no significant worker impact.
 The last SY-101 gas release event was in June, 1993; the tank waste has since been remediated by transfers and dilution.
 Tank SY-101 no longer has the waste properties that make a BDGRE possible since the highly concentrated salt crust and supernate have been diluted and material transferred out of the tank with the overall supernate specific gravity reduced from 1.5 to 1.1.

-Hydrogen generation rates have been calculated for all 28 Hanford DSTs; the calculated rates range from 0.73 ft/day up to 81 ft/day.
-The calculated ventilation flow rate needed to maintain DST vapor space below 25 percent LFL ranges from < 0.1 ft/min to < 7 ft/min, and the flow rate to maintain tank vapor space below 100 percent LFL ranges from < 0.01 ft/min to < 2 ft/min.
-The AY and AZ tanks have the highest generation rates for all DSTs.
-Tank AY-102 has the highest generation rate of all of the DSTs.
-The gas accumulation in this tank could reach LFL, with no ventilation flow, within approximately 20 days.
-The ventilation flow rate in this tank would need to be approximately 1.4 to 1.5 ft/min to stay below the LFL.
+Hydrogen generation rates have been calculated for all 28 Hanford DSTs; the calculated rates range from < 1.1 ft3/day up to < 95 ft3/day.
+The calculated ventilation flow rate needed to maintain DST vapor space below 25 percent LFL ranges from < 0.15 ft3/min to < 8 ft3/min, and the flow rate to maintain tank vapor space below 100 percent LFL ranges from < 0.03 ft3/min to < 2 ft3/min.
+The gas accumulation in the highest generation rate tank could reach LFL, with no ventilation flow, within approximately 30 days.
+The ventilation flow rate in this tank would need to be approximately 1.8 ft3/min to stay below the LFL.